antoinealb/antoinealb.github.io/_drafts/install_notes.markdown

 ```

 ## Kernel parameters
+There are some kernel parameters which can be incredibly efficient at saving power.
+Powertop can help you finding those.

-Put the following in `/etc/sysctl.d/powersaving.conf` :
+For now I have put the following in `/etc/sysctl.d/powersaving.conf` :
 ```
 # Non maskable watchdog creates a lot of interrupts, disable it
 kernel.nmi_watchdog = 0